 The Grade One Islamic Studies program will consist of eight units: Aqeedah, Fiqh, Seerah, Sahaba Series, Tafsir, Ahadeeth, Character Education (Tahtheeb Al-Nafs) and Quran with Tajweed.

-Fiqh: Students will learn how to make Wudhu (ablution); the importance of Taharah (cleanliness); Istinjaa and Istijmaar; the descriptions of Wudu, Tayammum, and Salah; and supplications required to perform Wudu and Salah.
+Fiqh: Students will learn the importance of Taharah (cleanliness); how to make wudu (ablution); Istinjaa and Istijmaar; the descriptions of Wudu, Tayammum, and Salah; and supplications required to perform Wudu and Salah.

-Seerah: Students will learn about the Seerah (life) of the Prophet (peace and blessings be upon him) from the short Surahs of the Quran and ahadeeth and Grade One Aqeedah lessons (i.e. “Who is your Prophet?”)
+Seerah: Students will learn about the Seerah (biography) of the Prophet (peace and blessings be upon him) through the study of the third fundamental principle, ‘Who is my Prophet?’, short Surahs of the Quran (Tafsir Surah Al Fil – Surah Ad Duha), and ahadeeth.

-Tafsir: The students will learn the importance of understanding the meanings/interpretations and application of Istiaadah, Basmala, Surah Al Fatihah and short Surahs (Surah An-Nas to Ad-Dhuha).
-They will also learn Ahadeeth related to the life of the Prophet Mohammed (peace and blessings be upon him).
+Tafsir: The students will learn the importance of understanding the meanings/interpretations and application of Istiaadah, Basmala, and learn the importance and virtues of Surah Al-Fatihah and Allah’s response from the hadeeth.

 A man walking along a path felt very thirsty.
 Reaching a well, he descended into it, drank his fill, and came up.
 Then he saw a dog with its tongue hanging out, trying to lick up mud to quench its thirst.
 The man said, “This dog is feeling the same thirst that I felt.”
 So he went down into the well again, filled his shoe with water, and gave the dog a drink.
 So, Allah thanked him and forgave his sins.
 The Prophet (peace and blessings be upon him) was asked, “Messenger of God, are we rewarded for kindness towards animals?”
 He said: “There is a reward for kindness to every living animal or human.”
 (Muslim and (Bukhari)